Mosaic’s Guide to Headcount Planning & Key Strategies

 Once you have determined the interplay between different departments across the org, leverage a headcount planning template and establish baselines around what efficient teams look like at scale.

 Carry those baselines forward using the hiring plans you receive from your business partners.
 Push back when ratios start breaking the mold.
 Be proactive by recommending solutions that scale non-linearly with headcount.

+Any process of mapping out and prioritizing forecasted hires should include the fully-loaded costs of future and current employees.
 Salary and benefits are not the only costs to consider when adding new folks to the team.
 There are several other direct and indirect costs that need to be factored into your model.

 These costs contribute to the fully loaded cost per employee, the metric you should track as you scale.